smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "The beast," Sisyphus said slowly.
 "What exactly is it?"

 Daedalus's hands began trembling again.
 "Something that should never have been born."
 He pulled out a piece of charcoal and began sketching on a scrap of papyrus.
 "Half bull, half man.
+The palace calls it the Minotaur—as if naming it could contain what it truly is.
 When it first arrived, it was just rage and hunger.
 But each group of tributes teaches it something new."

 The charcoal moved across the paper in quick, nervous strokes.
 "It remembers their tactics, their hiding places.
-The last group built a barricade—the beast didn't just break through it, it used the pieces to trap them."
+The last group built a barricade—the beast didn't just break through it, it used the pieces to trap them.
+It's learning to savor the fear before the feeding."

+For a moment, the sketch revealed something horrifying—not just bull and man fused, but intelligence gleaming in graphite eyes, a mouth curved in what might have been a smile.
+The thing on the paper seemed to watch them back.

 "What happens when it outgrows the maze?"
 Sisyphus asked.

 The charcoal snapped in Daedalus's grip.
 He stared at the broken pieces for a moment, then swept them into the lamp flame.

-"The labyrinth isn't just its prison," he said quietly.
+"The labyrinth isn't just its prison," Daedalus said, his voice hollow with certainty.
 "It's the only thing standing between that creature and every living soul on Crete.
-When it breaks free—and it will, eventually—it won't stop at the palace walls.
-It will hunt until there's nothing left to hunt."
+When it breaks free—and it will, eventually—these palace walls that have withstood a hundred sieges will tear like wet papyrus.
+The fortress cities in the mountains, the naval bases along the coast, the temples where people will flee to pray—none of it will matter.
+It doesn't tire.
+It doesn't stop.
+It will kill everything that moves, everyone who breathes, until this island is nothing but bones and silence."

 ---